flipmotion/db/README.md

 The project relies on `styled-components` for styling and `react-router` + `react-transition-group` tandem for beetween-route animations.

 ## How to start the app
-`npm i` to install dependecies, then
+`yarn` to install dependecies, then
-- start the app with `npm run start`.
+- start the app with `yarn start`.

 ## App layout
 - All stateful components reside in `src/containers` folder